OpenUpSA/muni-portal-frontend/README.md

 ES6 and Webflow.

-[Import webflow exports](https://www.npmjs.com/package/import-webflow-export) using when there are updates.
+[Import webflow exports](https://www.npmjs.com/package/import-webflow-export) as follows when there are updates.

     yarn run import-webflow zipfile.zip